bring/developer-site/_posts/2018-09-05-ship-shape.md

 ## Decoupling Web & API

-The Shipping Guide is primarily an API, but in the beginning it also served a frontend.
+Shipping Guide is primarily an API, but in the beginning it also served a frontend.
 Some of the frontend features had been subsumed by other applications in our ecosystem, some were no longer in use and rest were stuff we wanted to keep around in a more up to date and modern fashion.

-We decided move all frontend related code to a different deployable which would get its data from The Shipping Guide the same way our users does.
+We decided move all frontend related code to a different deployable which would get its data from Shipping Guide the same way our users does.
 Keeping the frontend and backend contexts separate like this enabled us to work faster on each deployable and gave us more confidence in cleaning up the frontend code without messing up stuff for the backend.

 ## Summary

-All in all we are quite happy about where The Shipping Guide is now.
+All in all we are quite happy about where Shipping Guide is now.
 There will always been things to improve in projects like this, but our focus on cleaning up the things that would let us move faster with more confidence have made those future cleanups seem less like extensive and more like a walk around the woods.

-Below are some interesting stats across some of the many releases of The Shipping Guide the past year.
+Below are some interesting stats across some of the many releases of Shipping Guide the past year.

 ### Code smells